mpv-player/mpv/DOCS/man/options.rst

     continue to use the cache file that was opened first.

 ``--cache-dir=<path>``
-    Directory where to create temporary files (default: none).
+    Directory where to create temporary files.
+Cache is stored in the system's cache directory (usually ``~/.cache/mpv``) if this is unset.

     Currently, this is used for ``--cache-on-disk`` only.